manojkumarvohra/hive-hilo/README.md

 - 	- OR you can pass these as arguments while invoking function.
 - Seed value will only be used if sequence is being used for first time i.e. no zookeeper node exists for sequence path.
 - If seed value is not provided the sequence will start from 0 if fresh or on the basis of last HI value if already used.
-- If LO value is not provided the sequence will use default value of 200.
+- If LO value is not provided the sequence will use default value ofof 200.

 ![Alt text](/design.png?raw=true "Optional Title")